tnash005/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that changes the owner and the group owner
+script that changes the owner of the file hello to betty